 The next morning I had breakfast at the hotel.
 The buffet selection was decent: bread and croissant, juices, yogurts and fruits, and scrambled eggs.
 I also had some ham just to see what it was like.
 (Spoiler: it was the same as American ham.)

 After breakfast I went for one last walk along the river.

 Testing out the aperture mode on the camera.
 Not much depth of field on this lens.

 And that was Zurich.
 I caught the noon train and was back in Geneva by around 3pm Sunday.

-Closing thoughts on Zurich: Nice, clean, urban, picturesque, boring (although Geneva’s not exactly a hub of activity, to be fair), HELLA EXPENSIVE.
-I was browsing Thai menus on Google Maps and saw one place that charged 40 francs per dish.
+Closing thoughts on Zurich: Nice, clean, urban, picturesque, boring (although Geneva’s not exactly a hub of activity, to be fair), EXPENSIVE.
+(I was browsing Thai restaurant menus on Google Maps and saw one place that charged 40 francs per dish.)
 Nice people.